On the Generalization of PINNs outside the training domain and the Hyperparameters influencing it: Conclusion

-The results obtained with our metric showed counterintuitive results that are aligned with the scarce theoretical background available for PINN architectures.
+The analysis performed with our metric showed counterintuitive results that are aligned with the scarce theoretical background available for PINN architectures.
 The majority of the hyperparameters studied have shown to impact the parametrization learned by the PINN training, either in the generalization level or in training time.
-Despite their effects being sometimes relatively small, the changes in the neural network's output are generally visible.
+Despite their effects being in general relatively small, the changes in the neural network's output are often remarkable.
 For instance, based on the results shown in this paper, the recently worshipped concept of over-parametrization of neural networks might not be the most efficient choice when applying PINNs.
-Indeed, our analysis highlighted the advantages of using shallow and thin architectures, especially to learn PDE solutions on small domains.
-The latter fact underlines the potential of combining domain decomposition techniques with PINNs when solving a PDE, which is an approach already studied in papers as \cite{xpinns}, but did not gather the attention it deserves.
+Indeed, our analysis highlighted a strong overestimation for wide architectures, a flatter prediction for deep ones, and a consistent extrapolation for networks trained on small areas.
+The latter facts underline the perks and risks that can occur when combining domain decomposition techniques with PINNs.
+The same holds for methods that relies on ensemble agreement for training as in \cite{haitsiukevich2023improvedensemble}.

 Regarding the usage of the generalization level, future work should provide further results in terms of the generalization level for additional one-dimensional cases, such as a transport and/or advection-diffusion equation.
-The goal of performing such analysis would be to further validate the results obtained in this paper and explore additional insight into the training of PINNs based on the kind of differential equation that should be solved.
+The goal of performing such analysis would be to further validate the results obtained in this paper and explore additional insight into the training of PINNs and the behavior of its prediction outside the training area based on the kind of differential equation that should be solved.
 An additional interesting research direction is given by the extension of the generalization level $G_l$ to higher dimensions, to enable the application of the metric to more general non-physics-informed architectures and possibly connecting it to existing metrics for the generalization error of arbitrary models.